smashwilson/pushbot/README.md

  * The core node.js API is documented at [the official node website](https://nodejs.org/dist/latest-v7.x/docs/api/).
 Pushbot is currently running on node 7.9.
  * You can use modern JavaScript here, including class expressions, let and const, and async/await.
 I like to use [node.green](http://node.green/) to see what JavaScript features are available natively.
  * Non-core packages, like `request`, can be found on [npm](https://www.npmjs.com/).
- * Some older scripts are written in a language called [CoffeeScript](http://coffeescript.org/), a JavaScript transpiler.
  * Hubot's scripting API is documented [in the hubot repo](https://github.com/github/hubot/blob/master/docs/scripting.md).
 You can also use the other scripts in `scripts/` for reference, of course.

 If your script starts to become big and complicated, you should consider extracting it to its own npm package.
 I did this for [hubot-markov](https://github.com/smashwilson/hubot-markov) if you'd like to see an example. [hubot-example](https://github.com/hubot-scripts/hubot-example) is a template library that you can clone as a starting point: make sure you edit the `package.json` info before you publish!